zostera/django-bootstrap3/README.md

 ## Requirements

-Django 2.2 or 3.0 with Python 3.6 or higher.
+Python 3.6 or newer with Django >= 2.2 or newer.

 ## Documentation